dhakshna-moorthi/PharmaBot/README.md

 AI assistant to help customers find the required medications in a pharmacy

-Create a .env file to add your API keye with the following variable names:
+Create a .env file to add your API keys with the following variable names:

 LLMFOUNDRY_TOKEN = {your_api_token}